What is BRAC Onnesha?

 Mission 3: SEL Detection

-Single Event Latchup or SEL is a phenomenon related to harsh space environment.
-For Galactic Cosmic Radiation, microprocessors sometimes experiences internal short circuit.
+Single Event Latchup or SEL is a phenomenon related to the harsh space environment.
+For Galactic Cosmic Radiation, microprocessors sometimes experience an internal short circuit.
 This disrupts satellite operation.
 BIRDS constellation, aims to map SEL events for LEO and provide a statistical database for interested audience.

 Mission 4: Atmospheric Drag Measurement

 By using data from all 5 of the CubeSats, BIRDS project aims for measuring atmospheric drag more reliably by observing the decay rate of satellites.
 This data will provide more in-depth data for our atmosphere and its effect on CubeSat mission lifetime.

 In addition to 5 countries building satellites, Taiwan and Thailand are also participating in BIRDS project by sharing their ground station.
 7 ground station in total enables us to experiment with a reverse GPS system.
 This way, we can track our satellite without using any GPS.